 Incredibly Lightweight

-When you are looking to reduce the amount of weight you are carrying ultralight poles like carbon fiber are the way to go.
+When you want to reduce the amount of weight you carry, ultralight poles like carbon fiber are the way to go.

 They help to take a lot of weight off arms so movement is faster and this faster movement helps kick you down the trail much easier.